Your 11 Point Checklist:

 For a long-lasting and trouble-free installation of outdoor fire pits, always use Stainless Steel for burner trays and the burners.
 Some burners are manufactured from brass and this is also equally durable.

 Some Additional Points:

 Building a great gas fire pit is ultimately is about good flame height.

-About 90% of the enquiries we get on our help line are about flame height, or lack there of.
-About 90% of those enquiries, the people are using their domestic gas supply, and about 90% of those clients did not use the services of a gas technician.
+About 90% of the inquiries we get on our helpline are about flame height or lack of.
+About 90% of those inquiries, the people are using their domestic gas supply, and about 90% of those clients did not use the services of a gas technician.

 Many people bulk at the extra expense of having to pay a Gas Technician, but unless you have the appropriate background, you can't just link into your domestic gas supply and expect to get good flame height.
 You are going to spend several hundred dollars on your fire pit kit, make sure you have the gas pressure to get good flame height, get the advice of a qualified gas technician.